The Health Initiative Senior Director, Health Plans

 Clear, concise, and compelling communication.

-Strong program management and prioritization skills including ability to manage multiple projects with short, medium, and long-term deadlines.
+Strong prioritization skills and ability to manage multiple projects concurrently with short, medium, and long-term deadlines.

 Generous 401K matching and parental leave.

 This is a full-time, exempt role and is fully remote within the US.
 THI expects staff to work eastern time zone hours.
-Some travel and flexible evening and weekend work expected.
+Travel and flexible evening and weekend work expected.

 - Department